iSupply Energy goes bust - were you affected?

 iSupply did not seem to release information about its fuel mix, which is a concerning sign.
 It may have been under investigation by Ofgem when the provider went bust.
 We can, however, show customers the fuel mix of their new provider.
 Here is where EDF sources its power from:

 As you can see, iSupply customers have been switched to a tariff that is largely sourced from nuclear energy.
-Many think of this as a cleaner than burning fossil fuels, and with few major suppliers offering energy sourced from renewables such as wind or solar energy, it could be an affordable alternative for those looking to lessen their carbon footprint without making too much of a dent on their wallet.
+Many think of this as a cleaner than burning fossil fuels, and with few major suppliers offering energy sourced from renewables such as wind or solar energy, it could be an affordable alternative for those looking to lessen their carbon footprint.

 iSupply energy customers were encouraged to manage their account online via the website, but the company did not go to the lengths of releasing a mobile app to make life easier for its customers.
 With their iSupply login, customers could do the following via its website: